Marketing Agent System

 Separate reasoning from execution

-Shared SQLite state as a simple control plane
+Shared SQLite state as the control plane

 What mattered most